 For our home testosterone test kits from saliva samples, we define a free testosterone value below 5 ng/dL (50 pg/mL on the report) as low and recommend further attention and changes in lifestyle.

-Those below 1 ng/dL (10 ng/dL on the report) should immediately test again with a different sample and are recommended to talk to their primary physician.
+Those below 1 ng/dL (10 ng/dL on the report) should test again with a different sample and talk to their primary physician.

 FDA guidelines for testosterone prescription